 I much prefer to have my own vehicle, to travel when I want and where I want.
 Lunch breaks and photo stops are my own decision.

 Of course, the cons of traveling overland are repairing your vehicle when it breaks.
 However, that’s a small price to pay for the joy and freedom of being on my own.

 In a world where virtually every adventure has already been done before, whether that is driving across continents, climbing mountains, or whatever else, what is the role of “adventure” in the personal, everyday lives of individuals?
 What does adventure mean to you and what role does it play in your life?

 I don’t think it was incredible.
-It was just day after day, mile after mile and hundreds (if not thousands) before me did a similar ride.
-What makes my journey special?
+It was just day after day, mile after mile, and hundreds (if not thousands) before me did a similar ride.
+What makes my South America motorcycle trip special?

 I realized it was special to me.

 I stepped away from the “desk job” and set out to do something I dreamed of.
 It made me believe that I am in control of my life.
 I choose how I spend my money and my time.

 If one-upping is your thing, that’s great, go for it.
 No matter how big or small your dream adventure is, make it a reality.
 You won’t regret it.